-G4.
+G5.
 BUILDS RELATIONSHIPS AND COLLABORATES WITH FAMILIES, COMMUNITIES, COLLEAGUES, AND OTHER PROFESSIONALS TO PROMOTE LEARNER GROWTH AND DEVELOPMENT.
-DN makes little or no effort to effectively build relationships or collaborate with colleagues, administrators, and families.
+InTASC 1c, 10b, 10d, 10e DN makes little or no effort to effectively build relationships or collaborate with colleagues, administrators, and families.
 DE attempts to build relationships and collaborate with colleagues, administrators, and families.
-ME collaborates with colleagues, administrators, and families to support the specific learning needs of students; EE AND communicates effectively to build strong relationships AND seeks out collaborative relationships with community members and other professionals to promote learner growth and development.
+M E collaborates with colleagues, administrators, and families to support the specific learning needs of students; EE ANDcommunicates effectively to build strong relationships AND seeks out collaborative relationships with community members and other professionals to promote learner growth and development.

 - 1. Function as a team member? - 2.
-Participate with the Cooperating Teacher in staff development opportunities, professional meetings, committee work, and all aspects of professional school life? - 3.
-Interact appropriately and professionally with others including, students, peers, colleagues, families, communities, and other professionals? - 4.
+Participate with the Cooperating Teacher in staff development opportunities, professional meetings, committee work, and all aspects of professional school life? - Interact appropriately and professionally with others including, students, peers, colleagues, families, communities, and other professionals? - 4.
 Take initiative to talk with Cooperating Teachers, classroom teachers, and other teacher specialists to learn how to work with specific students? - 5.
 Work with colleagues to improve and evaluate instructional practices? - 6.
 Take initiative to be involved with and contribute to the total school community?

-G5.
-ACCESSES RESOURCES TO DEEPEN AN UNDERSTANDING OF CULTURAL, ETHNIC, GENDER AND LEARNING DIFFERENCES TO BUILD STRONGER RELATIONSHIPS AND CREATE MORE RELEVANT LEARNING EXPERIENCES.
-DN demonstrates ignorance towards cultural, ethnic, gender, and learning differences of students.
-DE occasionally demonstrates knowledge of cultural, ethnic, gender, and learning differences of students to build stronger relationships and create more relevant learning experiences.
-ME consistently demonstrates knowledge of cultural, ethnic, gender, and learning differences of students to build stronger relationships and create more relevant learning experiences; EE AND incorporates learners' experiences, cultures and community resources into instruction.
+G6.
+Culturally Responsive Practice: ACCESSES RESOURCES TO DEEPEN AN UNDERSTANDING OF CULTURAL, RACIAL, ETHNIC, GENDER AND LEARNING DIFFERENCES TO BUILD STRONGER RELATIONSHIPS AND CREATE MORE RELEVANT LEARNING EXPERIENCES.
+InTASC 2k, 9e, 9m DN demonstrates little or no attention to cultural, racial, ethnic, gender, and learning differences of students.
+DE occasionally uses curricular and instructional resources that represent and reflect the cultural, racial, ethnic, gender, and learning differences of students to build stronger relationships and create more relevant learning experiences. М E utilizes curriculum and resources that reflect the diversity of all learners AND consistently demonstrates knowledge of cultural, racial ethnic, gender, and learning differences of students to build stronger relationships and create more relevant learning experiences; EE AND incorporates all learners' experiences, backgrounds, cultures, traditions and community into classroom curriculum and instruction AND incorporates diverse groups that are not represented in the classroom or school community.

 - 1. Communicate respect by listening well to others? - 2.
 Use pre-instructional student assessment tools or interest inventories? - 3.
 Request appropriate information regarding students' background and learning adaptations? - 4.
 Seek to become familiar with relevant aspects of students' background, visual culture, art knowledge, art experiences, and skills? - 5.
 Plan/meet with resource personnel such as classroom teachers, exceptional education teachers/ELL teachers/aides/guidance when appropriate? - 6.
 Formulate clear and appropriate art learning outcomes based on information collected? - 7.
 Communicate with students both formally and informally during instructional and non-instructional time? - 8.
-Observe students and their work to gain a better understanding of the individual differences that exist in the art classroom?

-- 9. Insightfully observe students and student work to understand individual differences that exist in the art classroom?
-10. Demonstrate respect for and value of the unique backgrounds, abilities, and interests of all students?
-11. Demonstrate sensitivity to differences in artistic and aesthetic responses of students to works of art?
-12. Use evidence of student-learned knowledge and skills in planning sequential lessons?
+Observe students and their work to gain a better understanding of the individual differences that exist in the art classroom? - 9.
+Insightfully observe students and student work to understand individual differences that exist in the art classroom? - 10.
+Demonstrate respect for and value of the unique backgrounds, abilities, and interests of all students? - 11.
+Demonstrate sensitivity to differences in artistic and aesthetic responses of students to works of art? - 12.
+Use evidence of student-learned knowledge and skills in planning sequential lessons?